rayyyy122/Grade-Manager/README.md

 A list of functions:
 - record your grade by subjects
-- analyze your grade change
+- compare your performance over time
-- calculate GPA
+- calculate GPA for you

 ## user story